solarslurpi/GrowBuddies/docs/mistbuddy.md

 ## Resources
-I found these resources helpful in my learnings.
+I found these resources helpful in my learning.
 ### vpd
 The term "Vapor Pressure Deficit" is not that obvious to immediately understand (at least for me).
 I found these resources helpful to better understand VPD:

 - [YouTube video that I found best explained water vapor, temperature's relationship to Relative Humidity and VPD](https://www.youtube.com/watch?v=-bYPGr1TJQY&t=1s).
 - [YouTube video introducing InfluxDB](https://www.youtube.com/watch?v=Vq4cDIdz_M8&list=RDCMUC4Snw5yrSDMXys31I18U3gg&index=2).
 ### PID controller
 - [Udemy course](https://www.udemy.com/course/pid-controller-with-arduino/).
 While the course notes arduino as the cpu/IDE, what I liked was the intuitive simplicity of this course.
-For example, it is pointed out if we just use the P term there is a steady state error, etc.
+For example, it is pointed out that if we just use the P term there is a steady state error, etc.
 -  [Brett Beauregard documentation on his PID](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/).
 MistBuddy uses a modification of the [simple-pid](https://github.com/m-lundberg/simple-pid) library, which was a port of this work (see [PID]).
 A reason to love and support the Open Source Community.

 (vpd_chart)=
 ### VPD Chart

-The source for the ideal range is the [Flu Cultivation Guide](https://github.com/solarslurpi/growBuddy/blob/main/docs/FLU-CultivationGuide_Cannabis_WEB_PROOF_01-2020.pdf) .  vpdBuddy gets the ideal vpd levels from the `growbuddy_settings.json` file.
+The source for the ideal range is the [Flu Cultivation Guide](https://github.com/solarslurpi/growBuddy/blob/main/docs/FLU-CultivationGuide_Cannabis_WEB_PROOF_01-2020.pdf).
+MistBuddy gets the ideal vpd levels from the `growbuddy_settings.json` file.

 ```{image} images/vpd_chart.jpg
 :align: center